SteelCompendium/data-md-dse/Bestiary/Monsters/Elementals/Features/Elemental Malice.md

           elementals.
 Each elemental has the same statistics as the original, except that each has half the original's current Stamina and is one size smaller.
 Both elementals can then shift up to their speed.
+  - type: feature
+    feature_type: ability
-  - name: Convocation of Chaos
+    name: Convocation of Chaos
     icon: 🏹
     cost: 7 Malice
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 8
     target: Self or one elemental
     effects:
+      - name: Effect
-      - effect: Until the end of the encounter, the target has a +5 bonus to speed and a +5 damage bonus to strikes.
+        effect: Until the end of the encounter, the target has a +5 bonus to speed and a +5 damage bonus to strikes.
 Additionally, whenever an elemental within the target's line of effect uses an ability with "Convocation" in the name, the target also gains the effects of that ability.
-        name: Effect
 ~~~